Lesley Clark - Senior Tailor Made Travel Consultant

 Lesley joined the Imaginative Traveller team in the summer of 2017, returning to her native East Anglia to put down roots after years of perepetetic globe trotting.
 Lesley's vast independent travel experience, combined with customer facing roles in the travel and tourisim industry, leave her perfectly equipped to understand the needs of our most discerning tailor-made travellers and create truly unique and imaginative itineraries.

 A little bit about Lesley

-Much to my mother’s distress, I started fairly early in the world of independent overland travel, journeying solo across America on a Greyhound bus when I was just 18.
-I was well and truly bitten by the travel bug and (this time much to my father’s distress) I soon gave up a perfectly lucrative career on the London Stock Exchange to pursue my two great passions; travel and scuba diving.
-My life as a scuba diving instructor gave me a unique opportunity to work and travel in some of the most beautiful parts of world.
-Over the years I have been lucky enough to call the Caribbean, America, New Zealand, Fiji, Madagascar, Turkey and Egypt my home.
-I have travelled to over 60 countries and yet still I struggle to understand why my “to-do” list keeps getting longer rather than shorter!
+Much to her mother’s distress, Lesley started very early in the world of independent overland travel, journeying solo across America on a Greyhound bus when she was just 18.
+Well and truly bitten by the travel bug and (this time much to her father’s distress) she soon gave up a perfectly lucrative career on the London Stock Exchange to pursue her two great passions; travel and scuba diving.
+Life as a scuba diving instructor gave Lesley a unique opportunity to work and travel in some of the most beautiful parts of world.
+Over the years she has called the Caribbean, America, New Zealand, Fiji, Madagascar, Turkey and Egypt her home.
+Lesley has travelled to over 70 countries and struggles to understand why her “to-do” list keeps on growing!

 What is your favourite destination?